 Typical QuestionsWhat kind of information would I need to know to get a calculation of child support?
 Use our information gathering form as a start.
 Click Here.
 Complete this form as accurately as possible.
 It serves no purpose to provide false or misleading information and may lead to your being punished.
 Take this to an attorney to help them get started.

 My spouse says he can get this done without both of us hiring lawyers, is that a problem?
 It is possible for one party to be represented by a lawyer and the other not.
 This may not be wise if you are the one without the assistance of an attorney.
 Call around, ask about a free consultation.
 Take the paperwork to a lawyer and so what if it costs you $150 for advice, it will be money well invested because you may find out things aren't fair for you.

 May we use your software to prepare a Form 1?
 In the future, we will be offering an online program to produce a Form 1 for a small fee.
 However, we highly recommend that you use an attorney.
-While we plan to charge for this service, we will not answer your questions, provide advice or assistance.
+We charge for this service and we will not answer your questions, provide advice or assistance.
 Click Here to go to the order page for more information.
 Please hire a lawyer.

 May we just agree on a child support amount?
 Yes, but only if the amount is calculated pursuant to the Child Support Guidelines.
 The judge in your case will require that you submit a complete Form 1.
 If your number is not calculated according to the rules, the judge will not approve it.
 Don't lie or mislead the court or you may find yourself in the cross-bars motel.

 Why hire a lawyer?
 Because sooner or later, you will not be happy with the decree.
 As a general rule, once the decree is entered, the case is over.
 You cannot go back and fix things once it is done.
 More importantly, if you have children, it is critical that you resolve custody, visitation and child support by relying on expert legal advice.
 Failing to do so will lead to regrets and litigation.
 No, you don't need to pay now ... but you will pay later.